rackerlabs/support-how-to/content/general/lon7-global-switch-data-center-migration-faq-for-colocation-customers.md

 environments and plan accordingly.
 If you have infrastructure in Global Switch that depends on the migrating environment, let your account team know as soon as possible so that they can inform the migration team.
-This request applies even if the infrastructure is in a different suite or is not hosted by Rackspace.
+This request applies even if the infrastructure is in a different suite or if Rackspace does not host the infrastructure.

 #### We have a leased line that terminates in LON7.
 What happens to this?

-If the leased line is provided through Rackspace, we take care of this and work with you to schedule the change.
+If Rackspace provides the leased line, we take care of this and work with you to schedule the change.
 If not, you must work with your telco provider and Rackspace to understand the options for relocating the line.
 The data center you are moving to and your provider determine the options available to